buildbarn/bb-clientd/README.md

  7642484527095133707  0 -r-xr-xr-x 9999 root  root   744 Jan  1  2000 ./grep-includes.sh
 ```

-All of the content accessed through the "cas" directory is lazy loading,
+All of the content accessed through the "cas" directory is lazy-loading,
 and is cached locally.

 ### ... as a playground